Washington National Primate Research Center: Investigations

-In October 2021, Rob O'Dell of the The Arizona Republic published four reports based on a seven-month investigation into the WaNPRC's Arizona breeding facility.
-The investigations revealed several issues with the lab, including high rates of valley fever among macaques, chemically-tainted water supplies, administrational problems at the center including a sexual harassment scandal, and the center having broken laws in transporting the macaques.
+In October 2021, Rob O'Dell of The Arizona Republic published four reports based on a seven-month investigation into the WaNPRC's Arizona breeding facility.
+The investigations revealed several issues with the lab, including high rates of valley fever among macaques, chemically tainted water supplies, administrational problems at the center including a sexual harassment scandal, and the center having broken laws in transporting the macaques.

 The first report from The Arizona Republic revealed that monkeys had been getting sick and dying from valley fever at high rates.
 The University of Washington said that at least 47 monkeys had died of valley fever over the past eight years.
 Experts from the University of Arizona and University of Washington said that when studying viruses such as HIV, experimenting on monkeys infected with valley fever can bias or ruin the results.
 The investigation also revealed that the center has had high mortality rates due to valley fever, and had to kill 18 monkeys in the fourth quarter of 2014 because of valley fever.
 Furthermore, mortality rates for infants was even higher, and was over 40% in the fourth quarter of 2018.

 The second investigation by The Arizona Republic revealed that the monkeys' water supply at the breeding facility in Arizona, which comes from groundwater wells at the site, had been contaminated with lead, perchlorate, and other chemicals.
 These chemicals had been leached into the water from nearby defense contractor Nammo.
 Perchlorate affects hormone production and can cause improper brain development in infants.